SimpleMD/javascript-tutorial-zh/1-js/03-code-quality/04-ninja-code/article.md

 Another way to code faster is to use single-letter variable names everywhere.
 Like `a`, `b` or `c`.

 A short variable disappears in the code like a real ninja in the forest.
 No one will be able to find it using "search" of the editor.
-And even if someone does, he won't be able to "decipher" what the name `a` or `b` means.
+And even if someone does, they won't be able to "decipher" what the name `a` or `b` means.

 ...But there's an exception.
 A real ninja will never use `i` as the counter in a `"for"` loop.
 Anywhere, but not here.
 Look around, there are many more exotic letters.
 For instance, `x` or `y`.

 An exotic variable as a loop counter is especially cool if the loop body takes 1-2 pages (make it longer if you can).
-Then if someone looks deep inside the loop, he won't be able to quickly figure out that the variable named `x` is the loop counter.
+Then if someone looks deep inside the loop, they won't be able to quickly figure out that the variable named `x` is the loop counter.

 ## Use abbreviations